Tearnote/portfolio/README.md

     python manage.py portfoliotstatic
     ```
     This will copy all static files into the `static` folder in the project.
 The default Nginx configuration will serve these files directly.

+## Bugs

+None that were found remain in the submitted site.

+## Credits

+The `vendor` directory contains frontend code from other parties.

+`templates/allauth` contains majorly templates that were copied from the allauth library for customization.

+All other non-original code is attributed inline.